fah-04/HOUSE-PRICE-PREDICTION-MODEL/README.md

 ## Results

-* The Linear Regression model achieved an accuracy of  [insert accuracy here]  on the test set.
+* The Linear Regression model achieved an accuracy of 60% on the test set.
 * Other models were also explored (Support Vector Machine, Decision Tree) but results are not included in this README.

 ## Usage